programmingprincess/perfect-fit/README.md

 - [ ] Auto-calculate bust/waist/hip sizes based on numeric/letter size (i.e., given S, calculate Bust = 32 and Waist = 24...)
 - [ ] Men's sizing
 - [ ] Also have a website that does calculations?
+- [ ] Tooltip when hovering over calculated sizes to explain calculations?

 ## Awards